giovanihoff/prova_sicredi/README.md

 # prova_sicredi
-Stack of functional testing using Selenium Web Driver and JUnit..
+Stack of functional testing using Selenium Web Driver and JUnit.